List of Genshin Impact characters: Creation and design

 In terms of character artificial intelligence (AI) design, the production team has been developing the game's character AI system since 2017.
 AI is mainly divided into three categories: humans, wildlife, and non-player characters (NPCs) in combat.
 There were more than 200 types of AI in the early stages of the game.
 With the increase in AI brought about by game updates, the production team designed an AI framework and established an independent AI pipeline, breaking the inference modules into different categories according to each function to facilitate subsequent updates and maintenance.
 The character's behavior is based on a decision tree system to determine the character's skills or movements, and the data will be imported into the animation system for execution.
 The entire system facilitates giving NPCs different personalities and special abilities, also allowing boss-type characters to have unique actions.

 For a character's background, the production team creates their image by building interpersonal relationship networks for the character and refining the regional cultural background of the character's origin.
 Before the character is officially launched in the game, miHoYo promotes them by releasing relevant videos through its official social media accounts for promotion.
 Initially, a character teaser in Live2D is released to provide a first impression of their design, identity and personality to players.
 The day before the character's release, a character trailer (formerly termed "character demo") is released, showing their detailed 3D model, combat animations, skill effects, and some exclusive story and interaction clips.
 Finally, "Collected Miscellany" videos explain how to use the character's skills and their unique mechanics, with the narrator also describing and commenting on the character's personality based on their respective worldviews.

-MiHoYo has launched character design surveys to gather feedback on players' opinions on the game's character designs, including what they look for in characters, whether the character's design is close to reality, fits their identity and personality, is original, lines up with others from the same faction, or contains regional cultural elements.

-Many characters are derived from legends of certain nations: for instance, the adepti of Liyue are based on the Xian of Daoism.
-The idea of the Vision is derived from Daoism: in the game, the concept of a third eye manifests itself in humans in the form of their Vision.
-Some characters are named after historical or literary figures; for example, Alhaitham, Tighnari, Xiangling, Kinich, K'uhul Ajaw, Mualani and Chasca are named after Ibn al-Haytham, Al-Tighnari, Xiangling from Dream of the Red Chamber, Kinich Ahau, Ajaw, Mualani and Chasca Coyllur respectively.
+Many characters are derived from legends of certain nations: for instance, the adepti of Liyue are based on the Xian of Taoism.
+The idea of the Vision is derived from Taoism: in the game, the concept of a third eye manifests itself in humans in the form of their Vision.
+Some characters are named after historical or literary figures; for example, Alhaitham is named after the real-life figure Ibn al-Haytham.